-Even though the Company had received the income tax assessments aggregating Rs.384,055,786 for the previous six years of assessments commencing 2008/2009 from the Department of Inland Revenue, actions had not been taken to remit this tax to the Commissioner General of Inland Revenue.
-As a result 50 per cent of penalty totaling Rs.192,027,893 on delaying the payment had been imposed by the Department of Inland Revenue.
-However, the Company had made an appeal against the said notice of assessments issued by the Commissioner General of Inland Revenue.
-5. Accountability and Good Governance \\\\\ 5.1 Unresolved Audit Paragraphs ----- The audit paragraphs included in the previous Audit Reports for which adequate attention had not been paid appear below. (a) The company has registered as a primary dealer with the Central Bank of Sri Lanka in 2003.
-According to Section 2.1 of the agreements entered into between the Mahapola Trust Fund (MTF) and the Company, all the investment decisions should have been taken by the Investment Committee appointed by the MTF.
-However, in contrary that requirement then CEO and Chief Dealer of the Company had involved in taking an investment decision on perform repurchase transactions with two private companies namely Trillion Securities (Pvt) Ltd and Virtual Investment & Trading Lanka (Pvt) Ltd. Further no approval in this connection had been obtained.
+The audit paragraphs included in my report issued for the year 2016 for which adequate attention had not been paid appear below. (a) The Company has registered as a primary dealer with the Central Bank of Sri Lanka in 2003.
+According to Section 2.1 of the Agreement entered into between the Mahapola Trust Fund and National Wealth Corporation, all the investment decisions should have been taken by the Investment Committee appointed by the Trust.
+However, in contrary this requirement then CEO and Chief Dealer of the Company had involved in taking an investment decision on performing the repurchase transactions with two private companies namely Trillion Securities (Pvt) Ltd. and Virtual Investment & Trading Lanka (Pvt) Ltd. Further, no approval in this connection had been obtained.
 Subsequently, the Company had conducted a forensic audit in this regard and according to the forensic audit report, it was revealed that the above officers were involved in an irregular transaction.
-The following observations are also made in this connection - (i) It was observed that no action had been taken by the Company against the parties concerned even up to the date of audit on 30 May 2018. - (ii) The Central Bank of Sri Lanka (CBSL) had issued a directive on 07 August 2015 to the Company by instructing that to honour all dues arising from repurchase transations to the said clients in terms of master repurchase agreement with the above two clients in terms of powers vested by Regulations 11(2) of the Local Treasury Bills (Primary Dealers) Regulations No.01 of 2009 dated 24 June 2009 and Regulations 11(2) of the Registred Stocak and Securities (Primary Dealer) Regulations No. 01 of 2009 dated 24 June 2009.
-Since the CBSL had not revoked this directive, Company is responsible to act accordingly. - (iii) The Company had filed an appeal in the Court of Appeal on 18 August 2015 against the directive made by the CBSL and the Court of Appeal had issued an interim order stating that to not implement said directive until 04 September 2015.
+The following observations are also made in this connection. - (i) It was observed that no action had been taken by the Company against the parties concerned even up to the date of audit on 23 May 2018. - (ii) The Central Bank of Sri Lanka (CBSL) had issued a directive on 07 August 2015 to the Company by instructing that to honour all dues arising from repurchase transations to the said clients in terms of master repurchase agreement with the above two clients in terms of powers vested by Regulations 11(2) of the Local Treasury Bills (Primary Dealers) Regulations No.01 of 2009 dated 24 June 2009 and Regulations 11(2) of the Registred Stocak and Securities (Primary Dealer) Regulations No. 01 of 2009 dated 24 June 2009.
+Since the CBSL had not revoked this directive, the Company is responsible to act accordingly. - (iii) The Company had filed an appeal in the Court of Appeal on 18 August 2015 against the directive made by the CBSL and the Court of Appeal had issued an interim order stating that to not implement said directive until 04 September 2015.
 However, after considering the requests made by the all responded parties, the above interim order had been withdrawn by the Court of Appeal on 29 March 2016.
 Subsequently, the Company had made another appeal in the Supreme Court on 18 April 2016 by challenging the judgment delivered by the Court of Appeal.
 But no judgment had been delivered in favour of the Company by the Supreme Court.
 Nevertheless, the Company had submitted the Forensic Audit Report to the CBSL on 27 December 2016.
-However, the CBSL had not given any directive to the Company in this regard even up to the date of this report. (b) Unauthorized Brokerage Payments ----- The Company had made a complaint in the Criminal Investigation Department (CID) during the year 2016 in respect of unauthorized brokerage fees amounting to Rs.19,725,000 paid to two private companies (White Grove Holdings and Astral Capital Holdings) in 2014.
+However, the CBSL had not given any directive to the Company in this regard even up to the date of this report. (b) Unauthorized Brokerage Payments The Company had made a complaint in the Criminal Investigation Department (CID) during the year 2016 in respect of unauthorized brokerage fees amounting to Rs.19,725,000 paid to two private companies (White Grove Holdings and Astral Capital Holdings) in 2014.
 It was further observed that the Company had not got confirmed whether these companies had registered at the CBSL as financial companies before making the payment.
-Further, The Company had failed to disclose this Transaction in the financial statements prepared for the year 2017.
+Further, the Company had failed to disclose this transaction in the financial statements prepared for the year 2016.